aigeth/LudoServer/README.md

 # LudoServer
-The server for the Ludo app
+The server for the Ludo app written in java.
-Written in java.
 Don't remember to portforward!